 (Welcome to our five-part series on the psychology of great restaurant interior design.
 Today’s post, Part 1, focuses on color.
 Stay tuned for the next installments!)

-The color wheel can essentially be divided into three sections, according to function: Strong Stimulants, Mild Stimulants, and Suppressants.
+In restaurant interior design, the color wheel can be divided into three sections, according to its effect on appetite: Strong Stimulants, Mild Stimulants, and Suppressants.

 1.)
 Strong Appetite Stimulants